yougov/mongo-connector/README.markdown

  is empty), mongo connector will dump the entire namespace.
 You may want to disable that functionality.

+`--batch-size` <int> lets you choose how many oplog documents to iterate through before updating the config file (pointed to by --oplog-ts) with the latest position read from the oplog.
+By default, the oplog config isn't updated until we've read through the entire oplog.
+You may want more frequent updates if the mongo connector process is at risk of falling behind the earliest timestamp in the oplog

 `-n` or `--namespace-set` is used to specify the namespaces we want to consider.
 For example, if we wished to store all documents from the test.test and alpha.foo namespaces, we could use `-n test.test,alpha.foo`.
 The default is to consider all the namespaces, excluding the system and config